Disclosure: This post may contain affiliate links.

 Another method to test if the jam is ready, is the “plate in the freezer” method.
 (Remove jam from heat while conducting the test.)

 Place a small plate in the freezer when you begin cooking the jam.
 When you are ready to test to see if the jam will set, remove the plate from the freezer and place a quarter size amount of the jam in the center of the plate.
 Place plate back in freezer for about a minute.
 Run your finger through the jam on the plate. if it wrinkles and is jell-like the jam is ready.
 If the jam “fills in” the line you made with your finger, you should cook the jam for another few minutes.

-Does it Make a Difference if I Use Fresh Or Frozen Blueberries
+Does it Matter If I Use Fresh or Frozen Blueberries?

 Not really.
 This easy jam recipe works great with both fresh or frozen blueberries.
 Blueberries are picked and frozen at their prime, so the sweetness is very comparable to fresh.
 The texture of frozen berries is a bit different, but since you are cooking the berries, you don’t have to worry.